Syria: Independent Syrian Republic

-Shishakli eventually abolished multipartyism altogether but was overthrown in a 1954 coup, and the parliamentary system was restored.
+Shishakli would then later be overthrown in a 1954 coup, restoring the previous parliamentary system.
 However, by this time, power was increasingly concentrated in the military and security establishment.
-The weakness of Parliamentary institutions and the mismanagement of the economy led to unrest and the influence of Nasserism and other ideologies.
+The weakness of parliamentary institutions and the mismanagement of the economy led to unrest and the rising influence of Nasserism and other ideologies.
 There was fertile ground for various Arab nationalist, Syrian nationalist, and socialist movements, which represented disaffected elements of society.
 Notably included were religious minorities, who demanded radical reform.

 In November 1956, as a direct result of the Suez Crisis, Syria signed a pact with the Soviet Union.
 This gave a foothold for communist influence within the government in exchange for military equipment.
 Turkey then became worried about this increase in the strength of Syrian military technology, as it seemed feasible that Syria might attempt to retake İskenderun.
 Only heated debates in the United Nations lessened the threat of war.